 The YouTube video has sound, so please make sure your sound is on and that you have access to the site (Some schools block access to YouTube)

 It is critical that all three lines drop to form pressure, cover balance lines of support.
 This allows you to apply maximum pressure while taking away their platform for initiating play.
 You can make them uncomfortable in an area of the field where they normally are calm and relaxed.

 This system is an excellent way to develop your talent and maximize pressure on the opposition.

 Offensively you have an increased number of players that are committed forward.
-With 3 up front you can you can play direct when they are flat.
+With 3 up front, you can play direct when they are flat.
 You also have the opportunity for maximum width, thus creating space.
-Finally the side opposite the ball offers and isolation opportunity that you can take advantage of.
+Finally, the side opposite the ball offers an isolation opportunity that you can take advantage of.